-- 1. Ministry of Corporate Affairs ("MCA") has vide General Circular No. 20/2020 dated May 5, 2020 read with General Circular No. 14/2020 dated April 8, 2020, General Circular No. 17/2020 dated April 13, 2020, General Circular No. 02/2021 dated January 13, 2021, General Circular No. 2/2022 dated May 5, 2022, General Circular No. 10/2022 dated December 28, 2022 and General Circular No. 09/2023 dated September 25, 2023 (collectively referred to as "MCA Circulars") and Securities and Exchange Board of India ("SEBI") vide its circular no. SEBI/HO/CFD/PoD-2/P/CIR/2023/167 dated October 7, 2023, (hereinafter referred to as "SEBI Circular") and all other relevant circulars issued from time to time permitted the holding of the Annual General Meeting ("Meeting" or "AGM") through video conferencing ("VC") or other audio visual means ("OAVM"), without the physical presence of the Members at a common venue.
-Hence, Members can attend and participate in the ensuing AGM through VC/OAVM.
-The deemed venue for the AGM shall be the Registered Office of the Company. - 2.
-The Members can join the AGM in the VC/OAVM mode 30 minutes before and 15 minutes after the scheduled time of the commencement of the Meeting by following the procedure mentioned in the Notice.
+No. 14/2020 dated April 8, 2020, General Circular No. 17/2020 dated April 13, 2020, General Circular No. 02/2021 dated January 13, 2021, General Circular No. 2/2022 dated May 5, 2022, General Circular No. 10/2022 dated December 28, 2022 and General Circular No. 09/2023 dated September 25, 2023 (collectively referred to as "MCA Circulars") and Securities and Exchange Board of India ("SEBI") vide its circular no. SEBI/HO/CFD/PoD-2/P/CIR/2023/167 dated October 7, 2023, (hereinafter referred to as "SEBI Circular") and all other relevant circulars issued from time to time permitted the holding of the Annual General Meeting ("Meeting" or "AGM") through video conferencing ("VC") or other audio visual means ("OAVM"), without the physical presence of the Members at a common venue.
+Hence, Members can attend and participate the commencement of the Meeting by following the procedure mentioned in the Notice.
 The facility of participation at the AGM through VC/ OAVM will be made available for 1000 members on first come first served basis.
 This will not include large Shareholders (Shareholders holding 2% or more shareholding), Promoters, Promoter Group, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee.
-Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis. - 3.
-The attendance of the Members attending the AGM through VC/OAVM will be counted for the purpose of reckoning the guorum under Section 103 of the Companies Act, 2013 ("Act"). - 4.
-Pursuant to the provisions of Section 108 of the Act read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended) ("Listing Regulations"), and the Circulars issued by the MCA dated April 08, 2020, April 13, 2020 and May 05, 2020 the Company is providing facility of remote e-voting to its Members in respect of the business(es) to be transacted at the AGM.
+Auditors etc. who are allowed to attend the AGM without restriction on account

+Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Reguirements) Regulations 2015 (as amended) ("Listing Regulations"), and the Circulars issued by the MCA dated April 08, 2020, April 13, 2020 and May 05, 2020 the Company is providing facility of remote e-voting to its Members in respect of the business(es) to be transacted at the AGM.
 For this purpose, the Company has entered into an agreement with National Securities Depository Limited ("NSDL") for facilitating voting through electronic means as the authorized agency.
-The facility of casting votes by a member using remote e-voting system as well as venue voting on the date of the AGM will be provided by NSDL.
+The facility of casting votes by a member